jac-uk/digital-platform/README.md

 Open a Pull Request to merge your code into the `master` branch.

 Once approved, merge your Pull Request and it'll be deployed to production automatically.

+### Deploy to staging

+You can also use [CircleCi](https://circleci.com/gh/jac-uk/digital-platform) to deploy to staging.

+Just prefix your branch name with `staging-` and every new push to github will automatically deploy to staging.